pytest-dev/pytest/doc/en/example/parametrize.rst

     def test_eval(test_input, expected):
         assert eval(test_input) == expected

-In this example, we have 4 parametrized tests.
-Except for the first test, we mark the rest three parametrized tests with the custom marker ``basic``, and for the fourth test we also use the built-in mark ``xfail`` to indicate this test is expected to fail.
+In this example, we have 4 parameterized tests.
+Except for the first test, we mark the rest three parameterized tests with the custom marker ``basic``, and for the fourth test we also use the built-in mark ``xfail`` to indicate this test is expected to fail.
 For explicitness, we set test ids for some tests.